An atom or a molecule with either a positive or negative charge i... | Study Prep in Pearson+

-An atom or a molecule with either a positive or negative charge is called a(n):
+An atom or a molecule with either a positive or negative charge is referred to as a(n):

 A